AlpineGrizzly/go-maze-gen/README.md

 #   #           #           #               #       #                       #           #       #   #
 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
 ```

+Using the arrow keys, you are able to traverse the maze and attempt to solve it